D-Roberts/icd-gen/README.md

 ### TODO@DR running list:

-    *-2.
-TODO@DR: talk less to myself (DR) and more to others.
-Self-feedback loop too tight. [not a huge priority right now but for the future [WIP]]

     *-1.
 Code up the Enerdit: priority 1.
         - WIP
         - Comet panels for Enerdit will be here https://www.comet.com/ai-daor/enerdit/view/new/panels